Step 7: The first VM

 +---------------------------+--------------------------------------+

-Beware that this network has no internet connection, and no additional configuration, it is not something we would use for a VM we plan to actually use.
+Note that this network has no internet connection, and no additional configuration.

-We will create a functional network in step 10.
+You will learn how to create a functional network in Step 10.

-Now to put everything together, and create an our VM.
-For this example, we will use the default security group, the Ubuntu 16.04 image (we’ll use the ID in the command line) and the previously created network and key:
+Now we will put everything together, and create a VM.
+In this example, you will use the default security group, the Ubuntu 16.04 image (you use the ID in the command line), and the previously created network and key:

 $ openstack server create BeispielServer --flavor m1.small --key-name Beispiel --image 82242d21-d990-4fc2-92a5-c7bd7820e790 --network=BeispielNetzwerk --security-group default